ThreeFistfulsofFigs/Python_Beginners_Projects/README.markdown

 - **Executables**:
   - **Text Analyzer**: Use `auto-py-to-exe` to create a standalone executable (see project-specific README).
   - **VPN Kill Switch Configuration Tool**: Use PyInstaller to build the executable (see project-specific README).
+  - **Morse Code Converter**: Can be converted to an executable using PyInstaller (see project-specific README).

 ## Contact
 For questions or suggestions, open an issue on the [GitHub repository](https://github.com/ThreeFistfulsofFigs/Python_Beginners_Projects) or contact via email: [gerrit.meurer952@dontsp.am](mailto:gerrit.meurer952@dontsp.am).